byFemi/FlashMe/README.md

 ### App Description
 This is a rich and exquisite flashcard application that allows one to review any content using flashcards!
 FlashMe!
+Multiple choice questions were added to augment the challenge of a each quesiton, giving you more questions to review.

 ### App Walk-though

 <img src="https://i.imgur.com/NVoTYgf.gif" width=200><br>

 ## Required
 - [x] Create New Project in Android Studio